google/timesketch/docs/APIClient.md

 care of setting up authentication, sending the API calls to the server, error handling, and presentation.

 This documentation will give an overview for the most common use cases of the API client.
-Some available methods will not be covered in this documentation whereas others will be documented further in a notebook.
-(TODO: Create a notebook and link to it here).
+Some available methods will not be covered in this documentation whereas others will be documented further in a notebook (e.g. [colab-timesketch-demo notebook](/notebooks/colab-timesketch-demo.ipynb)).

 ## Basic Connections